Infante Luis of Spain: Early years

 Luis Antonio Jaime de Borbón y Farnesio was born the youngest son of Philip V, King of Spain, and his second wife, Elisabeth Farnese.
-While barely eight years of age, Luis was created 699th Knight of the Order of the Golden Fleece in 1735 and named administrator of the temporal affairs of the Archdiocese ofToledo on 10 November of the same year, and on 19 December of that year he was created cardinal deacon of Santa Maria della Scala, although he did not receive the red biretta until 23 March 1736 in Madrid, having previously in that year taken formal possession of the archdiocese on 13 March.
+While barely eight years of age, Luis was created 699th Knight of the Order of the Golden Fleece in 1735 and named administrator of the temporal affairs of the Archdiocese of Toledo on 10 November of the same year, and on 19 December of that year he was created cardinal deacon of Santa Maria della Scala, although he did not receive the red biretta until 23 March 1736 in Madrid, having previously in that year taken formal possession of the archdiocese on 13 March.
 On 26 November 1737 he was named administrator of the spiritual affairs of the archdiocese.
 On 18 December 1754 he abandoned the ecclesiastical life for lack of vocation, renounced his ecclesiastical titles and dignities and assumed the title of 13th Conde de Chinchón (Count of Chinchón) granted by his brother Infante Felipe.

-When his older half-brother King Ferdinand VI died without issue in 1759, Luis claimed the throne on the grounds that, he was the only surviving son of Philip V still residing in Spain (his older brothers were Charles, King of Naples and Sicily, and Philip, Duke of Parma, both reigning in Italy).
+When his older half-brother King Ferdinand VI died without issue in 1759, Luis claimed the throne on the grounds that he was the only surviving son of Philip V still residing in Spain (his older brothers were Charles, King of Naples and Sicily, and Philip, Duke of Parma, both reigning in Italy).
 However valid his claim, Luis lost the succession to his oldest brother Charles, while Charles's third son became Ferdinand I of the Two Sicilies.

 Infante Luis was a patron of the arts and culture, and admirer of musician Luigi Boccherini, architect Ventura Rodríguez and painters Francisco de Goya, Luis Paret y Alcázar, and Charles Joseph Flipart.